indimail/indimail-virtualdomains/.github/README-indimail.md

 # Writing Filters for IndiMail

 IndiMail provides multiple methods by which you can intercept an email in transit and modify the email headers or the email body.
-A filter is a simple program that expects the raw email on standard input and outputs the message text back on standard output.
+A filter can also just exit with a code to temporarily or permanently reject a mail.
+A filter is a simple program that expects the raw email on standard input (descriptor 0) and outputs the message text back on standard output (descriptor 1).
 The program /bin/cat can be used as a filter which simply copies the standard input to standard output without modifying anything.
 Some methods can be used before the mail gets queued and some methods can be used before the execution of local / remote delivery.
+The advantage of filtering before mail gets queued is when you are going to reject the message.
+In such a case the remote client has to handle the bounce.
+For SPAM mails it is prudent not to generate the bounce on your host as more often than not, the **Return-Path** address will be a fake one.
+Handling the bounces on your host will leave you a victim of [joe job](https://en.wikipedia.org/wiki/Joe_job).

 It is not necessary for a filter to modify the email.
 You can have a filter just to extract the headers or body and use that information for some purpose.
-IndiMail also provides the following programs - [822addr(1)](https://github.com/indimail/indimail-mta/wiki/822addr.1), [822headerfilter(1)](https://github.com/indimail/indimail-mta/wiki/822headerfilter.1), [822bodyfilter(1)](https://github.com/indimail/indimail-mta/wiki/822bodyfilter.1), [822field(1)](https://github.com/indimail/indimail-mta/wiki/822field.1), [822fields(1)](https://github.com/indimail/indimail-mta/wiki/822fields.1), [822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1), [822body(1)](https://github.com/indimail/indimail-mta/wiki/822body.1), [822headerok(1)](https://github.com/indimail/indimail-mta/wiki/822headerok.1), [822received(1)](https://github.com/indimail/indimail-mta/wiki/822received.1), [822date(1)](https://github.com/indimail/indimail-mta/wiki/822date.1) to help in processing emails.
+You could also have a filter to reject the mail by doing exit 100.
+To help analyze the content of the mail, IndiMail provides the following programs - [822addr(1)](https://github.com/indimail/indimail-mta/wiki/822addr.1), [822headerfilter(1)](https://github.com/indimail/indimail-mta/wiki/822headerfilter.1), [822bodyfilter(1)](https://github.com/indimail/indimail-mta/wiki/822bodyfilter.1), [822field(1)](https://github.com/indimail/indimail-mta/wiki/822field.1), [822fields(1)](https://github.com/indimail/indimail-mta/wiki/822fields.1), [822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1), [822body(1)](https://github.com/indimail/indimail-mta/wiki/822body.1), [822headerok(1)](https://github.com/indimail/indimail-mta/wiki/822headerok.1), [822received(1)](https://github.com/indimail/indimail-mta/wiki/822received.1), [822date(1)](https://github.com/indimail/indimail-mta/wiki/822date.1) to help in processing emails.

 Let us say that we have written a script <u>/usr/local/bin/myfilter</u>.
 The myfilter program expects the raw email on stdin and outputs the email back (maybe modiying it) on stdout.
 A simple filter which simply passes the mail without modifying would be like this